Uni Student Wellbeing

 In this way, USW aims to contribute new knowledge about the contextual determinants of students’ psychological distress and positive wellbeing in Australian higher education and develop a platform for sustainable collection and reporting of reliable, national data.

-The project will also establish a Uni Student Wellbeing Research Hub at the Melbourne CSHE that will foster cross-national and international collaboration, harness diverse inter-disciplinary approaches, and support mixed-methods analyses of young adult wellbeing.
+The project has also established a Uni Student Wellbeing Research Hub at the Melbourne CSHE to foster cross-national and international collaboration, harness diverse inter-disciplinary approaches, and support mixed-methods analyses of young adult wellbeing.
+More information about the Research Hub is available here.

 Funding